position-pal/chat-service/README.md

 Before starting the service, ensure the database is correctly configured with all the required tables.
 The necessary CQL scripts for creating these tables can be found here:
 - [`./infrastructure/src/main/resources/db-scripts/cassandra-schema-creation.cql`](./infrastructure/src/main/resources/db-scripts/cassandra-schema-creation.cql)

+## Documentation

+The scaladoc can be found [here](https://position-pal.github.io/chat-service/).

+Refer to the [project documentation](https://position-pal.github.io/docs/) for more details on the service implementation.